 IG: We are a small team, when it comes to the employees, there are 5 people now, so leading that is fairly easy.
 I tried to be hands-on, later on, I might not be able to do that.
 Basically, it's letting the seniors have their hands at leading the whole team.
 The main topic around leading is two things: how do we deliver the things that we decided to do, and how to do to that while learning, and what other things do we need to learn, and who can learn it as fast as possible, because this is really about a lot of learning.
 The people are getting paid to learn in this company.
 But there's always a purpose to that learning.
 What we`re also doing is making extended scientific teams.
 We started to make projects where there's not only us and it's not only us but us plus entrepreneurs also plus other scientists working in other companies.
 And that works too.
 I was surprised about that, but we can put together quite advanced teams around intellectuals.
 And that is a little bit of a network effect.

 SS: At the very end: do you have some sort of a life motto?

 IG: Yes, it's the curiosity.
 I don't know if it is a life motto or just my autopilot, but I'm always curious, so if I want to say something to somebody, always be learning, always be curious.
 The most dangerous people are the know-it-alls, they have an education and some background, they just know things, and they know that they know, there's no check question.
 I really can't work with those people.
 But there's not a lot of people like that.
 Always be learning would be my life motto.
-I used to have another one which was very personal.
+I used to have another very personal one.
 There's a necessity to sail.